-Join John-Paul Ballard for an in-depth discussion in this video Solution: Analyze courses for learning objectives, part of Write Effective Learning Objectives.
+Join John-Paul Ballard for an in-depth discussion in this video Solution: Analyze courses for learning objectives, part of Teaching Techniques: Writing Effective Learning Objectives.

 - [Voiceover] So how'd you do?…You ready for the solutions?…Let's look at the first one.…The course topic was corporate financial statements.…The learners were graduate students…and the deployment method was synchronous online,…12 once-weekly, one hour sessions,…meaning synchronous, everyone's gonna be online together.…And here's how I did it.…I took the 12, since there are 12 weekly meetings…and I figured, okay, let's just take a rough guess,…10 learning objectives per session.…That be high or low, but it's just a good round number.…